 - Residents are given information on how to report to police.
 The goal is to make the statement “WE REPORT ALL SUSPICIOUS ACTIVITIES TO THE POLICE” true.

-- Residents acknowledge they receive the information and show support for a sign installation by signing a “Sign Up For Signs” form.
+- Residents acknowledge that they receive the information and show support for a sign installation by signing a “Sign Up for Signs” form.

-- The program requires a minimum of 25 residences/homes to Sign Up for Signs, which entitles the neighbourhood to 2 initial signs.
-Each additional sign requires 25 additional residences/homes to Sign Up for Signs.
+- The program requires a minimum of 25 residences/homes to Sign Up for Signs, which entitles the neighbourhood to have signs installed.

-- The Neighbourhood Watch signs are installed at main entrances to a neighbourhood.
-Where possible signs are affixed to existing supports (light poles/standards).
-Installations are in accordance with the ENW program guidelines and the City of Edmonton standards.
+- The Neighbourhood Watch signs are installed at main roadways upon entering a residential neighbourhood.
+They are affixed to existing supports (light poles or standards).
+Installations are in accordance with the ENW program guidelines and the City of Edmonton’s standards.

-If there is a old, weathered or worn sign in your neighbourhood you can call 311 to ask for it to be removed, or you can complete our online form.
+If there is an old, weathered or worn sign in your neighbourhood, you can contact ENW to ask for it to be removed and replaced with a new one, or you can complete our online form.

 Edmonton Neighbourhood Watch manages the program.
-Signs are only available through Edmonton Neighbourhood Watch.
-Signs are NOT available through The City of Edmonton nor the Edmonton Police Service.
+The signs are only available through the Edmonton Neighbourhood Watch Neighbourhood Sign program.
+Signs are NOT available through the City of Edmonton nor the Edmonton Police Service.